radubl/pocketOrganiser/README.md

 pocketOrganiser
 ===============

-a pocket Organiser that serves a group of people usually living together.
+A pocket Organiser that serves a group of people usually living together.

+Can be fount at : http://pocketorganiser.herokuapp.com/